hugoh/zsh-ssfprompt/README.md

-# zsh ssfpromt: slim, simple, fast prompt
+# zsh-ssfprompt: slim, simple, fast prompt for Zsh

 This is prompt for zsh designed to be:
 - Simple: only shows the information that matters